eniallator/Data-Structures-and-Algorithms-Notes/Trees/BinaryTree.md

 ## Implementation

-- Can use a linked list where you store the parent pointer and also the left/right children
+- Can use a linked list where you store the data, parent pointer and also the left/right children